padogrid/padogrid/mqtt-addon-core/README.md

 IMqttClient client  = (IMqttClient)HaCluster.getHaMqttClient();
 ```

 ✏️ There is one caveat to this approach, however.
 The method, `IMqttClient.messageArrivedComplete(int messageId, int qos)`, is supported only if the cluster has one (1) endpoint.
 If the cluster is configured with more than one (1) endpoint, then it throws `UnsupportedOperationException`.
 This is because, with `IMqttClient` alone, there is no way to determine which server in the cluster to direct this call.
 Remember, an `HaMqttClient` instance represents multiple servers.
-If you must use this method then you would need ot use `HaMqttClient` as described in the next section.
+If you must use this method then you would need to use `HaMqttClient` as described in the next section.

 #### `HaMqttClient`